PeterDrake/sky/pipeline_and_directories.md

 ### What This Accomplishes

+TODO .csv files plural?
+Isn't there only one?
 1. Clean .csv files to verify that we have photos and TSI masks for all timestamps.
 Write these revised .csv files.
+   The current version also only keeps timetamps ending in 000 or 500, that is, those exactly on 5-minute marks.
 2. Create directories for all timestamps that are listed in the two .csv files.
 3. Preprocess each photo and TSI mask:
    1. The photo is centered, is cropped, and has a black border.